Last updated: October 2022

 In a weekly timetable, you can add classes for the week, any important on-campus events, schedule for extra-curricular activities, meetings, and commitments or plans you have with your friends and family.

 You can either make your weekly timetables manually or use ready-made planners.
-Tons of corresponding online software like WeekPlan or Todoist are at your service.
+Tons of corresponding free software for students like WeekPlan or Todoist are at your service.

 Source: Errigal College on Twitter

-Another significant benefit of weekly schedules is that you have a constant reminder of all your essential responsibilities.
+Another significant benefit of weekly schedules is that they remind you about all essential responsibilities.
 Thus, your chances of missing out on them are minimum to none.
+You can also use a time tracking program such as Rescuetime (or Rescuetime alternatives) to track the time you spend doing each task and then prioritize your responsibilities accordingly.

 7) Prioritize Your Health.
 We Mean It!